Broadcast Television Station Reminder: FCC Form 398 Children's Programming Quarterly Reports Due Oct. 10

 Under the Commission's rules, commercial full-power television stations and Class A low-power television (LPTV) stations are required to air programming that is responsive to the educational and informational needs of children aged 16 and younger.
 Under the Commission's current license renewal guidelines, stations are generally required to air an average of at least three (3.0) hours of core children's programming per week during the calendar quarter.
 In general, core children's television programming is defined as programming that is designed to meet the educational and informational needs of children aged 16 years or younger as one of its significant purposes, that is at least 30 minutes in length, that is identified throughout the program with the educational/informational (E/I) symbol, and that is aired weekly at a regularly scheduled time between the hours of 7 a.m. and 10 p.m.
 Furthermore, the programming must be identified at the time of airing and to program guide publishers as being “core programming” designed for a specific age range of children.

-Under the Commission's rules, the amount of children's programming required for DTV stations increases in proportion to the additional hours of free programming offered on the multicast channels, up to an additional three hours per week for each 24-hour free multicast stream.
-Specifically, for every 28 hours, or portion thereof, of free video programming provided by a DTV station on an additional digital stream per week, the station is required to provide an additional 0.5 hours of children's programming per week, up to a maximum of three hours per week for a station providing a programming stream 24 hours a day, seven days a week.
+Thus, under the Commission's rules, the amount of children's programming required for DTV stations increases in proportion to the additional hours of free programming offered on the multicast channels, up to an additional three hours per week for each 24-hour free multicast stream.
+Specifically, for every 28 hours, or portion thereof, of free video programming provided by a DTV station on an additional digital stream, the station is required to provide an additional 0.5 hours of children's programming per week, up to a maximum of three hours per week for a station providing a programming stream 24 hours a day, seven days a week.
 For each additional free digital programming stream, the same analysis would apply.

-Please note that during the digital transition, any core children's program that aired on both the analog and the main digital program stream was not considered a repeat of the same program.
-Also exempt was any program stream that merely time-shifts the entire programming line-up to another program stream.
+Please note that during the digital transition, any core children's program that airs on both the analog and the main digital program stream will not be considered a repeat of the same program.
+Also exempt is any program stream that merely time-shifts the entire programming line-up to another program stream.
 However, to the extent that a station broadcasts additional digital programming streams beyond the main channel or beyond the simple time delay of the simulcast signal, the Commission's limitations on repeating children's programming will apply.

 FCC Form 398

 To confirm that stations are meeting their children's programming requirements, within 10 days after the end of each calendar quarter, stations must prepare and file an FCC Form 398 Children's Programming Report with the FCC.
 By that day, stations must also place this report in their public inspection file.
-For the Third Quarter of 2010, the Form 398 must be filed with the FCC and placed in the station's public inspection file by Oct.
-10, 2010.
-The Form 398 must be prepared and filed electronically on the Commission's Web site.
-Please note, the FCC has not yet revised its Form 398 to reflect the end of analog broadcasting for full-power television stations.
+For the third quarter of 2008, the Form 398 must be filed with the FCC and placed in the station's public inspection file by Oct.
+10, 2008.
+The Form 398 must be prepared and filed electronically on the Commission's website.
+The FCC has revised its Form 398 to reflect the extension of the children's programming rules to digital television.
+Accordingly, the Form 398 now solicits information on the children's programming provided on each of the station's digital program streams, as well as on the station's analog channel.
+For stations that multicast multiple programming streams, the quarterly report can thus require additional time to prepare, so stations should plan accordingly.

 Stations are also reminded that periodically they should publicize the existence and location of these quarterly children's programming reports.
-While currently there is no prescribed language or manner for informing the community about these reports, we recommend airing a commercial spot at least twice a month announcing that the station prepares and files an FCC Form 398 with the FCC on a quarterly basis, which reports on the station's children's programming efforts during the previous calendar quarter.
-These announcements should also inform viewers that the reports are available for review on the FCC's Web site or at the station's main studio.
-Posting the report or a link to the FCC's Web site on the station's own Web site is also a good way to publicize the existence and location of the Children's Programming Reports.
+While there is no prescribed language or manner for informing the community about these reports, we recommend airing a commercial spot at least twice a month announcing that the station prepares and files an FCC Form 398 with the FCC on a quarterly basis, which reports on the station's children's programming efforts during the previous calendar quarter.
+These announcements should also inform viewers that the reports are available for review on the FCC's website or at the station's main studio.
+Posting the report or a link to the FCC's website on the station's own website is also a good way to publicize the existence and location of the Children's Programming Reports.

 In addition, stations are reminded that the FCC's rules require broadcasters to provide on-air identification of core programs that are specifically designed to educate and inform children.
 Thus, at the beginning of each core children's program, stations should announce that the upcoming program satisfies the Commission's core children's programming requirements.
 Furthermore, core children's programming must also contain the E/I symbol or “bug” superimposed on the program to identify the program as meeting the educational and informational needs of children.
 The revised Form 398 now includes a question requiring certification that the symbol was included during each particular core program.